Configuration

 Audit logging is an Enterprise feature.

 Enterprise users can activate granular logging of many system events.
-These events will be printed into the server logs under the "audit" log source.
-The audit logger is a built-in, system level plugin.
-It can be configured to log the follow event categories
+These events will be printed into the server logs under the audit log source.
+The audit logger is a built-in, system-level plugin.
+It can be configured to log the following event categories.

 Event Type